farbrausch/fr_public/README.md

   are unlikely to work.
   If someone really wants a close-to-original werkkzeug3 kkrieger tree, it should be possible to dig up something from 2004 :)
+* altona_wz4 should actually be fully functional.
+It has been tested and there are binaries which should function as fully-featured demomaker without the need to touch any code.
+Also it's a good foundation to write your own engine or game or tool or whatever.
+This stuff has seen heavy duty use in several companies and went through several actual QA departments.
+It works.

 Contributors (in alphabetical order):